 6 – Rust-Oleum Automotive 248915 32-Ounce Truck Bed Coating, Black

-It coats evenly and quickly and dries rapidly too.
-You can choose to apply it by brushing, spraying or rolling it on your truck bed and get a nice textured finish.
+This waterproof liner coats evenly and dries rapidly as well.
+You can apply the liner by brushing, spraying or rolling it on your truck bed to get a nice textured finish.

-If your beloved truck is looking worn down from all the years of work its put in, this is a great option to restore it to its former glory and prevent further damage.
+If your beloved pickup truck is looking worn down from all the years of work it’s put in, you can buy this great liner option to help restore it to its former glory and prevent further damage.

-The abrasion resistant adhesive coating also works well on metal surfaces if you need to do some work on other areas of your truck.
+The abrasion resistant adhesive coating also works well on a metal surface if you need to do some work on other areas of your truck.

 - The lining dries with a smooth finish.